enkomat/enkomat.github.io/index.md

   * Learned the ropes Unity during the 3D projects.
 * Have been using Unity since 2014, and been using it to create my own projects since 2015.

-## Below are a handful of small projects I've created with Unity. 👾
+## Below is a handful of prototypes I've created with Unity. 👾

 ### Isomorphic
 * iOS puzzle game based on the concept of [graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism).
 Mostly procedurally generated.